ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/_includes/auth.md

 ## File format for OAuth 2.0 token exchange authentication mode parameters {#oauth2-key-file-format}

-Description of fields of json-file with **OAuth 2.0 token exchange** authentication mode parameters.
+Description of fields of JSON file with **OAuth 2.0 token exchange** authentication mode parameters.
+The set of fields depends on the original token type, `JWT` and `FIXED`.

-`creds_json` is json which holds parameters for token that is exchanged into access token.
-Two type are supported: `JWT` and `FIXED`,
+In the table below, `creds_json` means a JSON with parameters for exchanging the original token for an access token.

 | Field | Type | Description | Default value/optionality |
 |:-----:|:----:|:-----------:|:-------------------------:|